Performance Development

 Davis Cup is now the world’s largest annual international team competition in sport.

-Next Performance: Ireland vs Tunisia, September 2024 in World Group II.
+Next Performance: Ireland vs China, P.R. in World Group II, September 2025.

 Team Captain: Conor Niland